brimdata/super/book/src/super-sql/type-fusion.md

 * for named types, the result is the sum type of the two types `t1|t2`.

-For further information and examples of type fusion,see the documentation for the [`fuse`](./aggregates/fuse.md) aggregate function and the [`fuse`](./operators/fuse.md) pipe operator.
+For further information and examples of type fusion, see the documentation for the [`fuse`](./aggregates/fuse.md) aggregate function and the [`fuse`](./operators/fuse.md) pipe operator.